leftthomas/FlappyBird/README.md

 stack build
 stack exec FlappyBird
 ```
 The game has 3 levels.
-You are going to level up each at score 5, 10 and 15.
+You are going to level up each at score=5 & gold=10, score=10 & gold=20, score=15 & gold=30.

 Controls: Press the up arrow key to control the bird and to pass the menu scenes.